DerkJanSpeelman/glsl-shader-noises/README.md

-# Solar System
+# GLSL shader noises

 To install, run

 `npm install`

-To view our solar system, run
+To view the shaders:

 `npm run start`